Laci Kay Somers Leaves Little To The Imagination In NSFW Photos

 Laci’s sun-kissed skin glowed, and looked even more tanned in contrast to the bright white shirt.

-Her icy blond-gray locks tumbled down her shoulders and back in waves, appearing mermaid-esque and beachy.
+Her icy blond-gray locks tumbled down her shoulders and back in beachy waves.

 Her cheeks appeared contoured, making them pop.
 Her plump pout seemed to be filled in with a bubblegum pink lipgloss.

-As of press time, the Instagram slideshow racked up more than 59,000 likes and over 2,000 comments.
+As of this writing, the Instagram slideshow has racked up more than 59,000 likes and over 2,000 comments.

 “Dayumn!” commented one fan, punctuating their message with heart and heart-eye emoji.
 “You look so hot with each photo taken.”